dravinflores/smdt/documentation/station.md

 Mode name|description
 ---|---
 last|The default mode, this mode simple returns the most recently added record. first|The opposite of last.
-Bases the funciton on the first record all|Instead of returning a single record, this returns a list of all the records.
+Bases the function on the first record all|Instead of returning a single record, this returns a list of all the records.
 Does not work with fail()

 user defined mode example: